A Lagrangian filling for every cluster seed: The curve quiver with potential

 \begin{remark}[Algebraic topological $\g$-exchange] There is a variation on Definition \ref{def:exchange} which is also natural.
 Namely, we define $\mu_\g(\g_i)=\tau_\gamma(\g_i)$ if the algebraic intersection number $\langle\gamma_i,\gamma\rangle$ is strictly positive (or $\g_i=\g$) and $\mu_\g(\g_i)=\g_i$ otherwise.
 Here $\tau_\gamma$ denotes a positive Dehn twist along $\g$ and we use the skew-symmetric intersection pairing in $H_1(\Sigma,\Z)$.
 For the configurations $\SC$ that we will study, which are always reduced, have algebraic intersection numbers equal to geometric intersection numbers and all $\g_i\in\SC$ be primitive, this alternative definition coincides with Definition \ref{def:exchange}.
 In general, it does not coincide: consider a $\gamma$-exchange along a null-homologous curve $\g$ which intersects another $\g_i$ exactly at a positive and negative intersection points, bounding a bigon.
 Definition \ref{def:exchange} would produce an immersed representative of the homology class of $\g_i$, and the definition in this remark would keep $\g_i$ identically the same. $\Box$ \end{remark}

-\begin{remark}To our knowledge, Definition \ref{def:exchange} or its variation in Remark \ref{rmk:topological_exchange} do not appear in the published literature.
-That said, the unpublished draft \cite[Section 3]{KingQiu_TwistedSurfaces} indeed contains the definition in Remark \ref{rmk:topological_exchange}.
-In their context it is introduced as an analogue of simple tilting on hearts for $t$-structures in triangulated categories, following the homological construction of forward and backward tilts in \cite{HRS96}.
-Similarly, the unpublished article \cite[Definition 2.3]{STW} states the definition in Remark \ref{rmk:topological_exchange}.
-As far as we are aware, no reference has previously defined a potential for such configurations.
-In fact, studying such potentials is already stated as an open problem in \cite[Problem 1.15]{STW}. $\Box$ \end{remark}
+\begin{remark} Definition \ref{def:exchange} or its homological variation (in Remark \ref{rmk:topological_exchange}) have appeared in previous works.
+Specifically, in \cite[Section 3]{KingQiu_TwistedSurfaces} and \cite[Definition 2.3]{STW}.
+In the context of the former reference, it is introduced as an analogue of simple tilting on hearts for $t$-structures in triangulated categories, following the homological construction of forward and backward tilts in \cite{HRS96}.
+The context for the later reference is almost identical to ours and Definition \ref{def:exchange} is essentially \cite[Definition 2.3]{STW}. $\Box$ \end{remark}